-Eton Mess is a traditional English dessert, which is typically a mixture of strawberries or bananas, pieces of meringue, and cream.
-It was a traditionally served at Eton College’s annual cricket match against the students of Harrow School.
-The word mess likely refers to the appearance of the dish, or a dish made from mixed together ingredients.
-Messy or not, this is a perfect dessert to make for the U.S. Memorial Day holiday.
-Red, white, and blue – and easy.
+Eton Mess is a traditional English dessert, typically a mixture of strawberries or bananas, pieces of meringue, and cream.
+It was traditionally served at Eton College’s annual cricket match, played against the students of Harrow School.
+The word mess likely refers to the appearance of the dish, or perhaps it’s a ‘mess’ because it is a dish my mixing together ingredients with no regard for presentation.
+Messy or not, this is a perfect dessert to make for the U.S. Memorial Day holiday-red, white, and blue – and easy.

-At it’s simplest, Eaton Mess is a pudding which is made by combining chunks of baked meringue, with cream and fruit.
-It’s been a dish that vegans couldn’t eat – until now, thanks to aquafaba (that is bean water) meringue.
-This meringue is vegan, stable, easy to make, and delicious.
-No, there is no taste of the bean in this meringue.
+At it’s simplest, Eaton Mess is a pudding made by combining chunks of baked meringue with cream and fruit and one dessert that vegans like myself couldn’t eat – until now.
+This is, of course, thanks to aquafaba, the miraculous bean water that makes a gorgeous egg-free meringue.
+Not only delicious, this vegan meringue is very stable, easy to make– you can’t overbeat this meringue, but you do want to follow the rules in the recipe.
+Nope, there is no taste of the bean!

 According to the author of Recipes from the Dairy who spoke to Eton College’s librarian, Eton mess was served in the 1930s in the school’s tuck shop, and was originally made with either strawberries or bananas mixed with ice cream or cream.
 The meringue was a later addition, and may have been an innovation by Michael Smith, the author of Fine English Cookery.
 Whatever is factual, this is a great spring and summer rather-instant dessert.